microsoft/mup/README.md

 Note the base and delta models *do not need to be trained* --- we are only extracting parameter shape information from them.
 Therefore, optionally, we can avoid instantiating these potentially large models by passing `device='meta'` to their constructor.
 However, you need to make sure that the `device` flag is appropriately passed down to the constructor of all submodules.
+Of course, it'd be even better if PyTorch can do this automatically for any existing `nn.Module`.
+If you want to see this happen, please upvote [this PyTorch issue](https://github.com/pytorch/pytorch/issues/74143).

 ## How `mup` Works Under the Hood